 - Some bug fixes

 - River representation with binary trees

 Also see my project from 2010, where I started developing these techniques.
 I have a long list of things I’d like to add, but I’m not actively working on them.
-I’d like to improve the UI, and also add trees, more biomes, towns, seasons, and lots more.
+I’d like to improve the UI, and also add trees, more biomes, towns, seasons, nations, watersheds, and lots more.
 Someday.
-Maybe that’ll be mapgen5.